lasbian/boilit/README.md

 # boilit
-*boilit* is a bash script for initializing a bare HTML5 ★ BOILERPLATE in any directory.
+Tired of having to download, upzip and place your HTML5 ★ BOILERPLATE for every new project? *boilit* is a bash script for initializing a bare HTML5 ★ BOILERPLATE in any directory.
 Using the first command line argument as name *boilit* will create a new directory containing your new project.

 [HTML5 ★ BOILERPLATE](https://html5boilerplate.com) helps you build fast, robust, and adaptable web apps or sites.
 Kick-start your project with the combined knowledge and effort of 100s of developers, all in one little package.